Mark20-G/Tableau-Dashboards/README.md

 Hello!
 My name is Mark, and I’m currently studying Data Analytics.

-I am building my data-projects portfolio, and i am inviting to visit my other projects on my profile!
+I am building my data-projects portfolio, and i invite you to visit my other projects on my profile!

 Stay tuned for more! 🚀